MicrosoftDocs/azure-devops-docs/docs/build-release/actions/virtual-networks/manage-vms-using-scvmm.md

 * **Additional Arguments**: Enter any arguments to pass to the virtual machine creation template.
 Example `-StartVM -StartAction NeverAutoTurnOnVM -StopAction SaveVM`
 * **Wait Time**: The time to wait for the virtual machine to reach ready state.
 * **Network Virtualization**: Set this option to enable network virtualization for your virtual machines.
 For more information, see [Create a virtual network isolated environment](create-virtual-network.md).
-* **Show minimal logs**: Set this option if yuo don't want to create detailed live logs about the VM provisioning process.
+* **Show minimal logs**: Set this option if you don't want to create detailed live logs about the VM provisioning process.

 ![Task configuration for create new virtual machines](_img/manage-vms-using-scvmm/scvmm-create-vm-using-template.png)